TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          clear

    Data type
-         (isset)
+         string

    Description
-         Sets the current to the default.
+         Sets the current workarea to the default workarea.

-         Checked for using isset().
+         The value is checked for using isset(): If isset() returns TRUE, the workarea is cleared, otherwise it is not.

 .. ###### END~OF~TABLE ######